Carleton College: Extracurricular organizations

+Student publications

+The Carletonian is the school's student newspaper.
+It was founded in 1877 and renamed The Carletonia from June 1881 until November 12, 1921, when it regained its original title.
+The paper was originally published annually, then monthly or semi-monthly until fall 1910, when it began regular weekly publication.
+From January to September 1977, the paper was published daily under the title The Carleton Daily, after which time it reverted to weekly publication as The Carletonian.
+Currently, it is distributed weekly on Fridays during the school year.

+The Cow Print is a satire magazine at Carleton, published and distributed fortnightly.
+It was founded in 1999 as The Carl, an arts and culture supplement to The Carletonian, and renamed The Cow Print in May 2021.

+The Carleton Literary Association Paper (The CLAP) is a weekly satire publication, distributed on Fridays during convocation time.
+The magazine is printed in grayscale, on 8.5" x 11" paper instead of traditional newsprint.
+The CLAP is notable for accepting any and all student submissions, allowing any student to have their opinions and jokes published without censorship.

 Traditions

-Carleton has numerous student traditions and a long history of student pranks.
-These include painting the college's water tower.
+Carleton has numerous student traditions and a long history of student pranks, including painting the college's water tower.
 Notably, a likeness of President Clinton was painted on the tower the night before his commencement speech in 2000.
-Early the following morning, college maintenance quickly painted over it (although in his speech, Clinton mentioned his amusement and regret it had been covered before he could see it).
-The administration's view of this particular phenomenon have changed over time.
-For liability-related reasons, climbing the water tower is now considered a grave infraction.
+Early the following morning, college maintenance staff painted over it (although in his speech, Clinton mentioned his amusement and regret it had been covered before he could see it).

-Friday Flowers and Late Night Breakfast on the eve of exams are other traditions that are popular as of 2021.
-Since 1990, Carleton students have played "Late Night Trivia", a game show broadcast over the college's radio station, KRLX, during the annual Winter Term exam period.
-Students compete in teams to identify songs and answer questions as well as participate in a variety of non-trivia challenges, the specifics of which vary greatly year-to-year.

 Schiller bust

-A bust of Friedrich Schiller, known simply as "Schiller", has made regular appearances, though briefly, at large campus events.
-The tradition dates back to 1956, when two students absconded with the bust from Scoville Library during the process of transferring books from there to the new library.
-"Schiller" resided in their dorm rooms for a period, only to have the bust taken from them in turn.
+A bust of Friedrich Schiller, known simply as "Schiller", has made regular, brief appearances at large campus events.
+The tradition dates back to 1956, when two students absconded with the bust from Scoville Library while books were being transferred to the new library.
+"Schiller" resided in their dorm rooms for a period, only to have the bust taken from them.
 Possession of the bust escalated into an elaborate competition, which took on a high degree of secrecy and strategy.

-Schiller's public appearances, accompanied with a cry of "Schiller!", are a tacit challenge to other students to try to capture the bust.
+Schiller's public appearances, accompanied with a cry of "Schiller!", are a tacit challenge to other students to capture the bust.
 The currently circulating bust of Schiller was retrieved from Puebla, Mexico in the summer of 2003.
 In 2006, students created an online scavenger hunt, made up of a series of complex riddles about Carleton, which led participants to Schiller's hidden location.
 The bust was stolen from the winner of the scavenger hunt.
 At commencement in 2006, the holders of the bust arranged for Schiller to "graduate".
 When his name was called at the appropriate moment, the bust was pulled from behind the podium and displayed.

 In March 2010, the bust of Schiller appeared on The Colbert Report.
 The appearance was organized by custodians of Schiller who contacted Peter Gwinn, a Carleton alumnus who was a writer for the program.
 The bust also appeared on a Halloween broadcast of A Prairie Home Companion on Minnesota Public Radio.